Reducing the reliance on fossil fuels is the goal of UM researchers investigating renewable energy outlets.

 Latest UM News

 UM senior Sam Peurifoy talks to elementary school children about solar power and alternative energy.
-When he moved from Missouri to Miami four years ago, Sam Peurifoy expected to see solar panels … More
+When he moved from Missouri to Miami four years ago, Sam Peurifoy expected to see solar … More

 A College of Engineering associate professor is developing a prototype supercapacitor, a potential lightweight option to lithium-ion batteries.
 From mobile phones to electric cars, the rechargeable … More